 The scholarships above are specific to this programme.
 For more funding opportunities search the scholarships database

-Minimum 2.1 Honours degree or equivalent qualification in a relevant subject.
-We also require:
+- Minimum 2.1 Honours degree or equivalent qualification in a relevant subject.

-- Complete the Film Making PGT - entry requirements form
+- Completion of the Filmmaking entry requirements form

 - At least one academic reference.